Easily make Chicken Pad Thai using ingredients you already have on hand! This delicious Pad Thai recipe doesn't use Tamarind (or ketchup!)

 - Combine eggs and sesame oil plus salt and a dash of white pepper in a small dish then whisk and set aside.
 Combine ingredients for Pad Thai Sauce in a bowl then set aside.

-- Meanwhile, heat vegetable oil in a large wok or skillet over high heat.
+- Heat vegetable oil in a large wok or skillet over high heat.
 Add chicken then season with salt and white pepper.
 When the chicken is golden brown on the bottom add carrots, half the green onions, and garlic to the wok then stir fry until chicken is barely cooked through.

 - Push mixture to the sides of the wok to create an opening in the center then add the whisked eggs, scramble, and then toss all the ingredients together.
 Drain then add prepared noodles, 1/4 cup minced peanuts, and the Pad Thai sauce then stir fry until noodles are tender, turning the heat down slightly if needed.
 Serve immediately with reserved green onions, reserved minced peanuts, lime wedges, and chopped cilantro.